ZhiweiNiepku/SARS-CoV-2_mutation_simulation/README.md

 <br/>
 <h1 align="center">AI based SARS-CoV-2 mutation simulation</h1>
 <br/>

+This is official implement of our work "Running ahead of evolution - AI based simulaion for predicting future high-risk SARS-CoV-2 variants".

-To decipher the mutation law of the virus, we develop a solution for the mutation simulation of SARS-CoV-2 based on AI and HPC.
+To decipher the mutat law of the virus, we develop a solution for the mutation simulation of SARS-CoV-2 based on AI and HPC.
 Our method paves the way for simulating coronavirus evolution in order to prepare for a future pandemic that will inevitably take place.

 ![image](images/arc.png)